anmolchawla/Uber-vs-Buy/README.md

   - Segment: Car, Minivan, SUV, Truck
   - Size: Compact, Large, Mini, Midsized, Subcompact
-  - Brand: Toyota, Honda, Chevrolet, Mercedes Benz, BMW etc
+  - Brand: Toyota, Honda, Chevrolet, Mercedes Benz, BMW etc.
   - Model: Camry, MDX, Focus, Malibu etc.

+Armed with this information, and an Uber API estimate of the average cost per week based on user ride input, a clear conclusion can be drawn.

 **NOTE**: We have a dedicated page for electric vehicles (EV), as the metric for these type of vehicles differ from gas-powered vehicles.

-Armed with this information, and an Uber API estimate of the average cost per week based on user ride input, a clear conclusion can be drawn.

 **NOTE**: For simplicity, we assume a five-day work-week structure i.e. 10 Uber rides per week and have implemented our calculations based on this assumption.